Robust entanglement buffers based on SWAP interactions

+\textit{Robustness against transmission loss.---} When the Bell pairs are provided by a distant source over a quantum network, transmission loss is typically the main cause of failure.
+In our model, each transmitted Bell pair may either successfully reach both parties, be lost partially (single-sided loss), or be completely lost (two-sided loss).
+Crucially, the caching protocol operates passively: if one qubit is lost, the corresponding side performs no operation, while the other side independently executes its caching step.
+Thus, two-sided loss events leave the buffer unchanged.
+No adaptive feedback or heralding is required, which significantly simplifies practical implementation.

-One advantage of multi-copy over single-shot entanglement storage is immediately apparent: given the same transmission probability $p$ on both sides, successful single-shot transfer happens with probability $p^2$, whereas multi-copy caching can also accommodate total loss events with probability $(1-p)^2$.
-Single-sided loss events are always detrimental.
+Within this framework, the advantage of multi-copy over single-shot entanglement storage becomes immediately apparent.
+Given equal transmission probability $p$ on both sides, successful single-shot transfer happens with probability $p^2$, while multi-copy caching naturally accommodates two-sided loss events occurring with probability $(1-p)^2$.
+Single-sided loss events, however, always degrade the buffer state.
 For example, given full SWAP steps ($\alpha=\pi$), single-sided loss and successful transfer will change the state of 1-pair buffer between $\ket{\psi_1}\bra{\psi_1}$ and $\openone/2\otimes\openone/2$, and two-sided loss never change the states.
 Then the probability to find a 1-pair buffer filled with 1 ebit after $n$ caching steps is

 with $q_n > p^2$ for any $n\geq 2$.

 As a figure of merit for arbitrary $\alpha$, let $q_n(E)$ be the probability to find the buffer in a state of at least $E$ ebits of entanglement, out of all possible caching trajectories consuming $n$ source units at a given $p<1$.
 We estimate this by the relative frequency taken from $M=5000$ random samples of $n$-step trajectories (we choose $n=10$ to let $(1-p)^{2n}\leq 10^{-6}$).